AndydeCleyre/mouse-ran-down/README.md

 <img src="https://github.com/user-attachments/assets/9d68a581-f123-4ffb-aa1e-f65b99063eca" alt="playful image of mouse with clock" width="200"/>

-When added to a group, any shared public X/Reddit/Instagram/TikTok/Bluesky/YouTube/Vimeo links with videos will bring the videos directly into the chat, along with a preview image.
+When added to a group, any shared public X/Reddit/Instagram/TikTok/Bluesky/YouTube/Vimeo/SoundCloud/Bandcamp posts with media will bring the media directly into the chat, along with a preview image.
-For Instagram it will also do images and text.

 You can also send links as direct (or forwarded) messages to the bot.

+If you have Telegram Premium or a Business account, you can add the bot to any or all of your one-on-one chats, as well.
+In that case, it will look to the other party as if you personally sent the media.

+Normally, entire accounts, playlists, and albums won't be loaded.
+You can insist that the bot try to load a link by including the bot's name in the same message (e.g. `@MouseRanDownBot`).

 Currently running at [@MouseRanDownBot](https://t.me/MouseRanDownBot).

-I do not guarantee any level of service or privacy, so you might like to run it yourself.
+I do not guarantee any level of service or privacy, so I encourage you to run it yourself.

 ## Credentials